๐Ÿ’พEmbedded Systems Design

 1. Compare and contrast the MSP430 and ARM Cortex-M0 for a battery-powered sensor node that logs data every 10 minutes.
 Which architectural feature of each would most influence your choice?

-2. An FRQ describes a system requiring both Linux-based user interface and microsecond-precision motor control.
+2. An FRQ describes a system requiring both a Linux-based user interface and microsecond-precision motor control.
 Which processor family offers heterogeneous multiprocessing to address both requirements, and why can't a single core type handle both?

 3. Which two processor families would you consider for a medical device requiring 10+ year production availability and industrial temperature operation?
 What disqualifies Raspberry Pi despite its capable hardware?